 More Reasons an Electronic Calorie Counter Helps with Weight Loss

 Another advantage of an electronic calorie counter is that it can act as a journal.
 After using it for a week or so you will be able to identify “trouble spots” that could derail your weight loss program.
 For instance, you may notice that your lunch choices during the working week contain too many calories.
 Knowing this will enable you to rethink your options.
-For example, you may look for a coffee shop with low-calorie offerings or prepare lunch yourself.
+For example, you may look for a coffee shop with low-calorie offerings or prepare your lunch yourself.

 Some electronic calorie counters track the number of calories you burn during exercise and when going about your day.
 Knowing exactly how many calories you are burning rather than just estimating this, will further help in your quest to lose weight.